quantum9Innovation/rapid/versioning/DEFINITION.md

 a.b.c[.d][—-X][-X][+X] (a > 0)
 ```
 is a stable version if `d` is not provided.
 Always, `a` is the MAJOR version, `b` is the MINOR version, and `c` is the PATCH version.
 If specified, `d` is the UPDATE version and the package is unstable.
 If specified, `X` is the build metadata.

+## Putting it into Practice
+Please see [practice.md](practice.md) for implementation details and different variants.